 Specifically, the Columbia County Chamber of Commerce supports the current initiatives:

-- Expansion of CTAE Career Pathway programs to further enhance and train students for careers in technical, medical, and service industries, including cybersecurity and film/digital entertainment production, as well as the expansion of existing programs to build a stronger qualified workforce.
+- Expansion of CTAE Career Pathway programs to further enhance and train students for careers in all trades to include electrical, technical, medical, construction trades, cybersecurity, manufacturing, and services careers, as well as the expansion of existing programs to build a stronger qualified workforce.

-- Curriculum reform including career exploration, cybersecurity programs, instruction on soft skills, the interview process, math in currency and measurement, and personal financial training.
+- Curriculum reform including career exploration instruction on soft skills, the interview process, math in currency and measurement, and personal financial training.

 - Enhancing programs and awareness of Augusta Technical College Grovetown Campus.